automl/PFNs/README.md

     return x, y
 ```

-Check out our [tutorial](https://colab.research.google.com/drive/12YpI99LkuFeWcuYHt_idl142DqX7AaJf) to train your own ridge regression PFN.
+**Check out our [tutorial](https://colab.research.google.com/drive/12YpI99LkuFeWcuYHt_idl142DqX7AaJf) to train your own ridge regression PFN.**

 ### Install with pip

 This way of installing allows you to use the package everywhere and still be able to edit files.
-You should use a pytorch compatible python version, of they don't support the latest version.
+You should use a pytorch compatible python version (oftentimes they don't support the latest version).
 ```bash
 git clone https://github.com/automl/PFNs.git
 cd PFNs